Zephyr™ 1.75mm Filament Extruder

 Open the printer.cfg file.

-# Create two heaters
+# Create your tool

 Modify the [extruder] section as follows :